 - Learn how the data is collected and how it’s being used.

 - Get to know the people who are involved in each step of that collection and use.

-It does take a lot of time, but that time will help you win or keep the job!
 As Bill Franks, Teradata Chief Analytics Officer, points out:

 “I’ve never heard anyone discuss a data science profile without talking about understanding the business.
 Again, it’s critical to have the person running the analysis fully understand – and be interested in – why this question is being asked, what the business person would do given the results, and why they would make that decision.”